mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 The first UPS I purchased for my rack was the Tripp Lite SMART1500LCD, but it was incredibly noisy.

 I didn't even realize battery backups could _be_ noisy.
-My APC UPS was silent except when it lost power and failed over to battery backup.
+My APC UPS is silent except when it loses power and fails over to the battery.

 Not only was the Tripp Lite UPS the loudest thing in my rack, it was the loudest thing in my whole house.
 It was like constantly having a hair dryer running in my office.
 My wife could hear it from her office a floor away.

 Did I just get a defective unit?
 Surely, a UPS can't be designed to be this loud all the time, right?

-I reached out to Tripp Lite customer support with a video of the UPS' noise level.
+I reached out to Tripp Lite customer support with a video of the UPS making noise.
 They said that it was working as intended, and it's supposed to be that loud.

 I tried to get used to the noise, but it was so distracting that I gave up after day two.